The Pacific Crest Trail Women’s Gear Guide (2021 Survey)

 Support the Survey

-I get a lot of people asking every year how to support the surveys and beyond sharing them with your close-knit bubble of weird hiker friends, the best way to support the survey is to contribute via Patreon.
-You’ll get access to exclusive posts, discount codes, live streams, and super extra cool stickers so that everyone will know how cool you are.
+Every year, I receive numerous requests for guidance on how to support the surveys.
+Beyond sharing them with your close-knit bubble of weird hiker friends, the best way to support the survey is to contribute via Patreon.
+You’ll get access to exclusive posts, discount codes, live streams, and super awesome stickers so that everyone will know how cool you are.

 This is not expected.
 The data collected in the survey will always be free and accessible to everyone who wants/needs it.
-That said, your support is very much appreciated and helps to pay the website (and survey) bills.
+Your support is much appreciated and helps pay the website (and survey) bills.

 The Wrap Up

-If you have any questions, suggestions, concerns, or awe-inspiring statements to make regarding the data here (or the data in the PCT Survey Gear Guide), then leave a comment below and let me know.
+If you have any questions, suggestions, concerns, or awe-inspiring statements regarding the data presented here (or the data in the PCT Survey Gear Guide), please leave a comment below and let me know.